Republican candidates split over Kentucky clerk in gay marriage case

 The U.S. Supreme Court's ruling in June that gay couples have a constitutional right to marry upset many conservatives, who believe marriage should be restricted to heterosexual couples.

 Rowan County Clerk Kim Davis became a cultural flashpoint for refusing to issue marriage licenses after the ruling, citing her faith.
-On Thursday, a federal judge held Davis in contempt of court and sent her to jail.
+On Thursday, a federal judge sent Davis to jail for contempt of court.

-Her case has caused a rift among the cadre of candidates seeking the Republican nomination in the November 2016 election, a split that shows a difficult path to attract religious conservatives and other wings of the party that are less focused on social issues.
+Her case has caused a rift among the candidates seeking the Republican nomination in the November 2016 election, showing there is a difficult path to attract religious conservatives and other wings of the party that are less focused on social issues.

 Several of the 17 Republican presidential hopefuls said on Thursday that Davis should not have been punished.